drduh/macOS-Security-and-Privacy-Guide/README.md

 For more information, see [Best Practices for Deploying FileVault 2](https://training.apple.com/pdf/WP_FileVault2.pdf) (pdf) and paper [Lest We Remember: Cold Boot Attacks on Encryption Keys](https://www.usenix.org/legacy/event/sec08/tech/full_papers/halderman/halderman.pdf) (pdf)

+**Note** APFS may make evicting FV keys redundant - see discussion and links in [issue #283](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/283).

 ## Firmware

 Setting a firmware password prevents a Mac from starting up from any device other than your startup disk.
 It may also be set to be required on each boot.
 This may be useful for mitigating some attacks which require physical access to hardware.
 See [How to set a firmware password on your Mac](https://support.apple.com/en-au/HT204455) for official documentation.